 During our Opening Day celebration you can:

-- Mingle with living history volunteers who bring the Blue Ridge mountain culture to life in our historic buildings along the Biltmore Campus Trail.
+- Mingle with living history demonstrators and crafters who bring Appalachian culture to life in our historic buildings along the Biltmore Campus Trail.

-- Enjoy the paved and wheelchair accessible trails, as well as in-door exhibit hall, film, scavenger hunts, and more
+- Enjoy the paved, pet-friendly and wheelchair accessible trails, as well as in-door exhibit hall, film, scavenger hunts, and more.

 Details about old time plowing:

 Are you a regular visitor of the Cradle of Forestry in America?
-Purchase an annual membership in the gift shop for you or the family and receive free entrance to the site.
+Purchase a Friends of the Cradle annual membership in the gift shop for you or the family and receive free entrance to the site.